-The tax expense represents the sum of the tax currently payable and movements in deferred tax.
+The tax expense/benefit represents the sum of the tax currently payable and movements in deferred tax.

 The tax currently payable is based on taxable profit for the year.
-Taxable profit differs from profit before tax as reported in the Statement of Changes in Net Assets because it excludes items of income or expense that are taxable or deductible in other years and it further excludes items that are not taxable or deductible.
+Taxable profit differs from the Change in Net Assets before Taxation and Membership Activities as reported in the Statement of Changes in Net Assets because it excludes items of income or expense that are taxable or deductible in other years and it further excludes items that are non-taxable or deductible.
 The Plan's liability for current tax is calculated using tax rates that have been enacted or substantively enacted by balance date.

 The Plan invests in a number of Portfolio Investment Entities (PIEs).
 Investments are recorded gross of PIE tax receivable or payable.
-PIE tax expense is included in income tax expense in the Statement of Changes in Net Assets.
+PIE tax expense/rebate is included in income tax expense/benefit in the Statement of Changes in Net Assets.

-The Plan has elected to take advantage of section DV 2 of the Income Tax Act 2007 and has transferred deductible expenditure incurred by the Plan to MITNZ.
+The Plan has elected to take advantage of section DV 2 of the Income Tax Act 2007 and has transferred deductible expenditure incurred by the Plan to Mercer Investment Trusts New Zealand.